• 2026 Season

 The Don Blackmore Award

-Congratulations to everyone who was involved in one (or several!) of the 34 productions entered into this year's Full-Length Play Festival.
-After long and careful deliberation by our 2024 adjudicator, Phil Peleton, the following societies and individuals were presented with awards at the most recent Gala Evening.
+Congratulations to everyone who was involved in one (or several!) of the 36 productions entered into this year's Full-Length Play Festival.
+After long and careful deliberation by our 2025 adjudicator, Ruth Sarratt, the following societies and individuals were presented with awards at the most recent Gala Evening.
+A special thank you to the family of Hayden Rogers who joined us this year to present the inaugrual Hayden Rogers Memorial Shield.

 Best Drama